2006 Australian Grand Prix: Race

-Another uneventful stint was run until lap 32 when Montoya touched the grass in the Prost turn, but managed to return to the track.
-Michael Schumacher also had the same grass cross, although the German champion could not make it back and struck the barriers.
-He himself said that his car was not easy to drive, and that the tires were not warm enough.
-This incident called the Safety Car for the third time.
-Many drivers used this SC situation to go to pits.
+On lap 32, Montoya touched the grass in the Prost turn, but managed to return to the track.
+Michael Schumacher ran wide at the same spot but lost control and struck the barriers.
+He said that his car was not easy to drive, and that the tires were not warm enough.
+This incident led to a third safety car deployment, during which many drivers made pit stops.
 Räikkönen entered just before Montoya, making a queue.
-Thankfully for the Woking Team there was not much delay.

-On lap 35 the Safety Car was off and the race restarted.
-Alonso had a strategy to give an enormous gap with the SC and slow down the cars behind, and then blasted off and leave Räikkönen and Heidfeld with the trouble of Albers, creating a 3-second gap between the two leading cars.
+On lap 35 the safety car was recalled and the race restarted.
+Alonso left a large gap to the safety car to slow down the cars behind, before accelerating to create a 3-second gap between the two leading cars.

-The 36th lap called the Safety Car once again.
-Vitantonio Liuzzi had jumped to the grass, crossed the road, bumped the left barrier, crossed the road again and struck the right barrier near Whiteford, leaving his car completely destroyed.
-The race restarted on lap 40, and Alonso did exactly the same thing and got a little advantage from Räikkönen.
-After the incident Liuzzi blamed Villeneuve, saying that the Canadian had screwed up one of his best races.
+The 36th lap saw the safety car deployed once again, after Vitantonio Liuzzi crashed heavily near Whiteford.
+Liuzzi blamed Villeneuve for his crash.
+The race restarted on lap 40, and Alonso employed the same strategy as he had at the previous restart to gain a small lead over Räikkönen.

-Lap 39 brought another incident to the race.
-Tiago Monteiro abandoned due to a mechanical problem.
-Lap 46 took Montoya out of the race as he crossed the kerbs in the curve where Schumacher had had his accident.
-This caused the car to jump momentarily, causing an electrical problem which forced a total shutdown of the car, thus making him retire.
+On lap 39, Tiago Monteiro retired with a mechanical problem.
+Lap 46 saw Montoya retired with an electrical problem, caused when he ran wide and bounced over a kerb.

-The Australian Grand Prix was not free of incidents in the last laps.
-On the very final lap, in the final 2 corners, Jenson Button blew his engine, causing Fisichella right behind him to be covered in oil and struggling to control the car.
-Button ended up stalling the car about 10 metres from the finish line.
-He did so deliberately, giving up a points-scoring position, to avoid a 10 place position penalty in the next race.
+On the final lap, two corners from the chequered flag, Jenson Button's engine blew, causing Fisichella right behind him to be covered in oil and struggling to control the car.
+Button pulled off the track about 10 metres from the finish line.
+He did so deliberately, giving up a points-scoring position, to avoid a 10-place position penalty in the next race.